reverseame/winapi-categories/README.md

-# WinAPI and syscalls with categories in JSON format
+# WinAPI and syscalls with categories
-Classification of Windows API (WinAPI) functions and system calls (syscalls), including the Native API and Win32, according to their category.
+Classification of Windows API (WinAPI) functions and system calls (syscalls), including the Native API (NTAPI) according to their category, in JSON format for you research and automation needs.

+In this repo, we use the term WinAPI to refer to what is (still nowadays) widely known as Win32, as recommended by [Microsoft](https://learn.microsoft.com/en-us/windows/win32/apiindex/windows-api-list):
+> Note that this (Windows API) was formerly called the Win32 API.
+The name Windows API more accurately reflects its roots in 16-bit Windows and its support on 64-bit Windows

+### The main files of this repository are:
 - [winapi_categories.json](./winapi_categories.json) is the main file of the repo.
 Contains all the functions and syscalls with their corresponding category and arguments.
 - [winapi_functions_by_category.json](./winapi_functions_by_category.json) enumerates all the categories and the functions and syscalls each one of them comprises.
 - [categories.txt](./categories.txt) contains a list with all the categories.